Kingdom of Derge: History

 In the early 1900s, Eric R. Coales prepared a report that included information about the "recent" history of the kingdom for the British.
 According to Coales' report, in 1895, the Viceroy of Sichuan sent forces into Chantui, led by General Chang Chi, who advanced further into Derge.
 The king and his family were imprisoned in Chengdu.
 By the time political intrigue in China had forced the troops to withdraw, the king had died, leaving behind two sons, Doje Senkel and Djembel Rinch'en.
 The former of these enjoyed the support of the Chinese, but the latter, who may have been illegitimate, had backers in Chantui.
 The two struggled over the throne until 1908, when Doje Senkel appealed for assistance to the Chinese General Chao Eh-Feng, who was on military campaign in the area to secure the political primacy of China.
 Djembel Rinch'en was driven to take sanctuary with the Dalai Lama, Thubten Gyatso; Doje Senkel yielded the kingdom to China in exchange for an allowance.
-The Chinese retained direct control of Derge until 1918.
+The Chinese retained direct control of Derge until 1918 when the Kingdom of Tibet would invade the Kham region and would occupy Derge.
+During the occupation of Derge, Dorje Sengee and his wife would be placed under house arrest, and Dorje Sengee would die in 1919 in Lhasa.
+Following Sengee's death, his son Tsewang Dudul would be appointed as his successor at the age of three, and granted the title of Taiji by the Tibetan government, while the Eleventh Tai Situ, Pema Wangchuk Gyelpo would be chosen by the Governor of Derge to serve as regent.

 The palace of the Derge kings, located next to the Parkhang Monastery, was demolished after 1950 and a school was built on the site.